DigitalPublishingToolkit/NN09/md/10Rules.md

 anything, will only become more fragile in the future.

-Counter-surveillance has already produced some substantial results in recent cases of abuse of police power in Germany, for instance.
+Counter-surveillance has already produced some substantial results in recent cases of abuse of police power in Germany.
 In 2009, a protester at the annual anti-surveillance march ‘Freedom not Fear’ in Berlin was beaten up by police.
 After police officials had simply denied the accusations and claimed that the perpetrators couldn’t be